weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 #### Example

-This configuration enable `text2vec-openai` and set it as the default vectorizer, and sets the API keys.
+This configuration enables `text2vec-openai`, sets it as the default vectorizer, and sets the API keys.

 ```yaml
 ---